 In my spare time, I enjoy walking and reading.
 I also love going back to visit family in Newquay.

-Miss Ashley Johnston, Key Stage 1 Team Leader
+Miss Nicola McGregor, Key Stage 1 Team Leader

 Miss Ellie Conroy, Early Years Foundation Stage Team Leader

 Before I joined Round Diamond School, I taught in Year 1 for 3 years in a one form entry catholic school.
 This is now my fourth year at Round Diamond.
 I taught Year 1 for one year and this is my third year in Reception.